loathers/loathers.github.io/KoL-Scripting-Introduction.md

 That all being said, everyone's specific needs and goals are different.
 There is probably something you'd like to do that is not currently supported by a script.
 Maybe you have a great idea for improving an existing script, or maybe you need to automate a task that no one has a public script that does.
 Whatever you need to do in this game, there's probably a way to make it better by scripting it.

 ## What are the tools and resources available for scripting KoL?
-There are a number of useful resources you should leverage as you start learning about scripting the Kingdom of Loathing:
+There are a number of useful resources you should leverage as you start learning about scripting in KoL:
 - The [KoLMafia wiki](https://wiki.kolmafia.us/index.php/Main_Page) has documentation for most existing functions used in Mafia scripts
 - KoLMafia can read scripts written in ASH or Javascript, so anything that supports writing those is a good tool; the rest of this page will discuss these languages
 - [Visual Studio Code](https://code.visualstudio.com/) is a popular software for scriptwriting that offers, among other things, syntax highlighting and source control; it's highly recommended for your development environment!